Electron-phonon coupling in correlated materials: insights from the Hubbard-Holstein model: Introduction

-Understanding this renormalization and translating it to a practical computational scheme for correlated materials is an important area in materials theory.
+In order to make progress towards the goal of ab-initio electron-phonon coupling including correlation effects, it is important to use exactly solvable models to extract insights that will inform more realistic materials-based work.
 One approach is to apply the DFT methodology for electron-phonon coupling in the context of DFT+U, which neglects dynamical correlations.
-Another is based on the Hedin formalism, for which a theoretical approach has been outlined~\cite{giustino2017electron,gwpt_li_2019} and implemented in the leading order $GW$ approximation~\cite{li2024electron} under the approximation that changes in ``W" (representing the correlation strength) are typically not included.
-A workable extension for more strongly correlated materials has not been established.
+Another is based on the Hedin formalism, for which a theoretical approach has been outlined~\cite{giustino2017electron,gwpt_li_2019} and implemented in the leading order $GW$ approximation~\cite{li2024electron} under the approximation that changes in ``W" (representing the correlation strength) are typically neglected.
+While these studies serve as a demonstration of the importance of correlation effects in electron-phonon coupling~\cite{gwpt_li_2019, lazzeri2008impact, yin2013correlation}, workable extensions for more strongly correlated materials have not been established.

 To gain insight into the physics of electron-phonon coupling in correlated electron systems, in this paper we study the Hubbard-Holstein model~\cite{holstein1959studies}, in which electrons interacting via an on-site interaction are coupled to a dispersionless (single frequency) optical phonon mode.
-While the Holstein-Hubbard model has been extensively studied~\cite{capone2010electron_HH_review}, much of the focus has been on phase diagrams, in particular superconducting, density wave and bipolaron instabilities~\cite{Karakazu22,Han20,Ohgoe17,Johnson13, Costa20,Zhang23,becca1996charge_HH}.
-Here, we investigate instead how electron correlations modify the conventional theory of electron-phonon coupling, by computing and analyzing the electron self energy as a function of correlation strength and electron-phonon coupling.
-Our approach is related to previous work of Huang, Hanke, Arrigoni and Scalapino~\cite{Huang03} who used Monte Carlo methods to evaluate a formal diagrammatic expression for the interaction-induced renormalization of the electron-phonon coupling; see also \cite{Cappelluti04}.
+While the Holstein-Hubbard model has been extensively studied~\cite{capone2010electron_HH_review}, much of the focus has been on phase diagrams, in particular superconducting, density wave and bipolaron instabilities~\cite{Karakazu22,Han20,Ohgoe17,Johnson13,Costa20,Zhang23,becca1996charge_HH,sangiovanni_electron-phonon_2005}.
+The electron-phonon coupling has been studied using sum rules to evaluate overall coupling strengths \cite{rosch2004apparent,gunnarsson2008interplay}.
+Some aspects of electron-phonon coupling have been inferred from studies of the total electron mass renormalization~\cite{sangiovanni2006electron}, and analysis of the consequences of the compressibility singularities occurring near the Mott transition~\cite{moghadas2025effective}.
+Here, we show that it is possible to analyze the electron-phonon coupling along lines similar to the conventional weak coupling theory, by isolating and investigating a specifically phonon contribution to the electron scattering rate and mass enhancement as a function of correlation strength and electron-phonon coupling.
+Our approach is related to previous work of Huang, Hanke, Arrigoni and Scalapino~\cite{Huang03} who used Monte Carlo methods to evaluate a formal diagrammatic expression for the interaction-induced renormalization of the electron-phonon coupling, see also \cite{Cappelluti04}.

 We employ the single-site dynamical mean-field approximation~\cite{georges1996dynamical}, along with a canonical transformation method~\cite{werner2007efficient} that enables a numerically exact solution of the full Holstein-Hubbard model including dynamical phonon effects.
 We compute the electron self energy as a function of electron-phonon and electron-electron interactions and isolate the effects of the electron-phonon interaction via a comparison of the self energies calculated with and without phonons at fixed values of the electron-electron interactions.
 Unlike standard approaches, our work does not make use of perturbation theory of a Migdal-Eliashberg approximation.
 From the comparison we show that, as a first approximation, phonon effects are additive to electron-electron contributions and may be treated perturbatively (as in the standard theory), but with an effective electron-phonon coupling constant that is strongly renormalized by the correlations.
 Changes to correlation effects in the low-frequency Fermi liquid regime are minimal; however there are changes which appear at higher frequencies on the order of the bandwidth.